 How is prostatitis diagnosed?

 A doctor can often tell if you have prostatitis by asking about your symptoms and past health.
 He or she will also do a physical exam, including a digital rectal exam.
-In this test, the doctor puts a gloved, lubricated finger in your rectum to feel your prostate.
 You may also need blood and urine tests to find out which type of prostatitis you have or to look for another cause of your problems.

 How is it treated?